petros-d/docs/cloud/deployment-metrics.md

 - Total DAG runs over the last 14 days, expressed as a bar chart.
 Each bar in the chart represents a DAG run: its color represents whether the DAG run was a success or a failure, while its length represents the total duration of the DAG run.
 If there are more than 14 DAG runs in the last 14 days, then the chart shows only the 14 most recent DAG runs
 - **Last Run End**: The ending time of the DAG's most recent DAG run, expressed relative to the current time
 - **Last Run Duration**: The duration of the DAG's most recent DAG run
-- **Average Duration**: The average Duration of all DAG runs for the last 14 days
+- **Average Duration**: The average Duration of all DAG runs from the last 14 days

 :::info DAG Visibility

-There are some circumstances where a DAG will not appear in the **DAGs** view.
-For example, if a DAG hasn't started a DAG run in the last 14 days, then it will not appear in the **DAGs** view.
+If a DAG hasn't started a DAG run in the last 14 days, then it will not appear in the **DAGs** view.

-Note also that the `astronomer_monitoring_dag` does not appear in this view, even if it ran in the last 14 days.
+Additionally, the `astronomer_monitoring_dag` will never appear in this view even if it ran in the last 14 days.

 :::